Leigh-Anne Pinnock Stuns Fans In One-Shouldered Crop Top For New Little Mix Video

 “OMG @leighannepinnock u look amazing,” a fourth admirer commented.

-On Little Mix’s official YouTube channel, the “Sweet Melody” music video has been watched over a million times in a matter of hours.
+On Little Mix’s official YouTube channel, the “Sweet Melody” music video has been watched over half a million times within a matter of hours.
 You can check it out here.

 Making an impression on her loyal social media audience with her fashion choices is nothing new for Pinnock.
 As previously reported by The Inquisitr, she slayed a one-shouldered, black leather jumpsuit that featured one long sleeve ahead of Little Mix’s new talent show, The Search.
 Pinnock wrapped a rope belt with tassels around her waist and opted for black strappy heels that showcased her pedicured toes.
 For the occasion, she sported her dark straight hair in a high ponytail.